Additional COVID-19 Guidance For Faith-Based Organizations & Places of Worship

 Main Page Content

-In the Grey-Lockdown Level, gathering limits are as follows:
+In the Red-Control Level, gathering limits are as follows:

-Social gatherings associated with weddings, funerals, or religious services, rites, or ceremonies
+Limits for social gatherings associated with religious services or ceremonies

 - The mandatory capacity limits include parishioners, officiants and staff.
 In addition, all individuals must be able to maintain at least two metres/six feet physical distancing from people they do not live with at all times.

 - Discourage social gatherings before or after the service, including between staff.

 - Postpone social gatherings/receptions for a later date, or limit to household members only.